 But first, a disclaimer…

-Even though there are some specific people at this hospital who I think have made some bad decisions in the past (see the Jacob Stieler story — at that link, click on the post at the bottom to start at the beginning), I've no doubt in my mind that most people there are truly good hearted and only want to see their patients get better.
-If one of our kids became very ill or had an emergency, this is where we would probably take them.
-In fact many of our friends' kids have been there and received excellent care.
-(But we'd bring our own food if at all possible…I'll get to that in a minute.)
+Even though there are some specific people at this hospital who I think have made some bad decisions in the past (see the Jacob Stieler story— at that link, click on the post at the bottom to start at the beginning), I've no doubt in my mind that most people there are truly good hearted and only want to see their patients get better.

-Besides the food issue, this hospital is actually a really amazing place!
+Besides the food issue, this hospital is a neat place!

 They totally went the extra mile when building it to make it a less scary, more “fun” place for kids who have to come here.
 It's been finished about a year now, and to give you an idea of how much it cost to build it, I heard that the project came in at 100 MILLION over budget – ouch!
 Everywhere you look is another amazing, colorful, visually appealing, amazingly designed new feature to marvel at.